Stakeholder Management

 2. PTTEP website: Grievances can be filed on "Contact Us" web page or to Hotline number +66 (0) 2537-4000, which gather all reports.
 Business functions can monitor relevant issues for remedial actions, by accessing PTTEP Whistleblowing System.

 In addition, PTTEP has developed the Grievance Handling Guideline as a formal process to handle stakeholders' complaints on impacts from PTTEP's operations or activities.
 Furthermore, monitoring of issues or complaints of operating assets is conducted on quarterly basis to ensure that each complaint is addressed and resolved in a timely manner.
-While i-SSHE System is used to monitor the handling of complaints, Grievance Record Form will keep track of the handling until the complaints are resolved.
+While IMS is used to monitor the handling of complaints, Grievance Record Form will keep track of the handling until the complaints are resolved.

 Social Impact Management